CANADA STOCKS-TSX set to open higher

-Aug 7 Stock futures pointed to a higher opening for Canada's main stock index on Thursday, with September futures on the S&P TSX index <0#SXF:> up 0.16 percent at 0715 ET.
+Mar 5 Canadian stock futures pointed to a higher opening for Canada's main stock index on Thursday.

-June data for building permits is due at 0830 ET and July data for Ivey PMI is due at 1000 ET.

-The TSX index closed little changed on Wednesday as the impact of concerns that Russia might move troops into Ukraine was offset by gains in shares of Tim Hortons Inc and gold producers.

 TOP STORIES

-Oil and gas company Canadian Natural Resources Ltd reported a higher-than-expected quarterly profit, helped by a jump in product sales and an increase in prices across the board.
+Canadian Natural Resources Ltd posted a better-than-expected quarterly profit, helped by higher production, and the country's No. 2 oil and gas producer raised its dividend.

-Telecom company BCE Inc posted a 6 percent increase in second-quarter profit, driven by higher advertising and subscriber fee revenue from its acquisition of TV and radio content producer Astral Media.

-Manulife Financial Corp said its second-quarter profit more than tripled due to a stronger performance by investments and other market-related factors, and Canada's biggest life insurer raised its dividend for the first time since 2009.
+Encana Corp, Canada's largest natural gas producer, said on Wednesday it plans to raise up to C$1.44 billion through a secondary share issue as the company looks to bolster a balance sheet weakened by low oil and natural gas prices.

 ANALYST RESEARCH HIGHLIGHTS